soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 (`a <> (b <> c) = (a <> b) <> c`).

 It turns out that having an instance of `Semigroup` and also having a value that represents an "empty" value is a fairly common pattern.
-For example a string can be concatenated, and the empty string can serve as an "empty" value.
+For example, a string can be concatenated, and the empty string can serve as an "empty" value.
 And this is actually a well known **abstraction** called **monoid**.